10 Most Valuable Franklin Half Dollars

 5. 1955 Full Bell Line – $14,100

-The 1955 Franklin Half Dollar value remains high due to the famous Bugs Bunny Franklin Half Dollar variety.
+The 1955 Franklin Half Dollar value remains high due to the famous Bugs Bunny variety.

-The 1955 specimen is known for its die clash error, where Franklin appears to have buck teeth.
+The 1955 specimen is known for its die clash error, where the portrait appears to have buck teeth.
 This is the reason why it earned the nickname Bugs Bunny.
-This error makes it a favorite among collectors.

 • No mintmark, indicating Philadelphia Mint.